 You can be part of this organization’s purpose to provide support, guidance, and direction for diverse law students in pursuit of a legal education.
 As a member, you will strengthen and promote unity within the law school’s multicultural student body and will be encouraged to attend national and mid-Atlantic Black Law Students Association (BLSA) conferences.
 This is a local chapter to the Mid-Atlantic Black Law Students Association and a regional organization under the National Black Law Students Association.

 Invest your efforts in this society that seeks to increase student involvement in organizations that provide legal services for and advance children’s rights.
 The society aims to produce law students who will enter the legal profession as able and active children’s advocates.
+Participate in Street Law, an organization working to teach young people about law, careers in law, law enforcement and government through regular interactions with community-based teaching.
 You will have the opportunity to assist fellow society members in hosting Child Abuse Awareness Week during the spring.

 As a Christian law student, you’ll be encouraged through this society to serve the needy and to view the law as a ministry.
 You’ll learn how to integrate law and ministry, as you engage with the Lynchburg community and have opportunities to network with other Christian legal professionals.

 - This organization opens its membership to Liberty Law faculty, staff, and students.